ALT-Browne/Sudoku/README.md

 # This is a Sudoku creater.
+It uses a DFS type algorithm to create a valid puzzle with a given number of clues.